MARKETING ANALYTICS2025-10-13

 In fact, there are many models available, and many of them have obvious challenges, for example, combining offline and online data.

-When determining budget allocations or next steps, choosing the right model is paramount to the accurate measurement of your campaigns.
+When determining budget allocations or next steps, choosing the right model is crucial for accurately measuring your campaigns.

 Single-touch attribution models: